lixilinx/psgd_tf/README.md

 *mnist_with_lenet5.py*: demonstration of PSGD on convolutional neural network training with the classic LeNet5 for MNIST digits recognition.
 With multiple runs, PSGD is likely to achieve test classification error rate below 0.7%, which is considerably lower than other optimization methods like SGD, momentum, Adam, KFAC, etc.

 *lstm_with_xor_problem.py*: demonstration of PSGD on gated recurrent neural network training with the delayed XOR problem proposed in the original [LSTM paper](https://www.researchgate.net/publication/13853244_Long_Short-term_Memory).
 Note that neither LSTM nor the vanilla RNN can solve this 'simple' problem with first order optimization method.
 PSGD is likely to solve it with either the LSTM or the simplest vanilla RNN (check the [archived code](https://github.com/lixilinx/psgd_tf/releases/tag/1.3) for more details).
 It successes in most of the runs with the given parameter settings.

-*neural_machine_translation_with_attention.py*: demonstrate the usage of PSGD to NMT with different Kronecker-product preconditioners, and both approximate and exact Hessian-vector products.
-Just pay attention to the organization of code.

 *demo_usage_of_all_preconditioners.py*: demonstrate the usage of all implemented preconditioners on the tensor decomposition math problem.
 Note that all kinds of Kronecker product preconditioners share the same way of usage.
 You just need to pay attention to its initializations.
 Typical preconditioner initial guesses are (up to a positive scaling difference): identity matrix for a dense preconditioner; [[1,1,...,1],[0,0,...,0]] for normalization preconditioner; and [1,1,...,1] for scaling preconditioner.